Purpose is important. When we have a purpose, we feel like our life is meaningful, that we matter, and that we contribute something good to the world.

 After I graduated, I got a job teaching English and PE in a small private school, and I was a camp director during the summer.
 I also taught aerobic dance during this time, which was something I loved doing.
 Two years later, I got married, moved, and ended up teaching English and history in another small private school.

 Over the next decade, at one point or another, I taught English, history, Latin, logic, and rhetoric.
-I was also a middle school principal for three years, directed several Shakespeare productions, and I got a master’s degree in educational leadership.
+I was also a middle school principal for three years, directed several Shakespeare productions.
+In addition, I earned a master’s degree in educational leadership.
 During this time, I wrote three logic and critical thinking textbooks for middle and high school students.

-When I graduated, I got a job teaching philosophy at a local college, and I also have been developing a program at this college that helps college students flourish.
+When I graduated, I got a job teaching philosophy at a local college.
+I have also been developing a program at this college that helps college students flourish.